A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

-Ref.~\cite{Churazov:14} has developed a new method of data analysis, and applied it to the stacked spectra of galaxies.
+Ref.~\cite{Anderson:2014tza} has developed a new method of data analysis, and applied it to the stacked spectra of galaxies.
 It uses a non-physical (spline) model of the background.
-As a narrow line cannot be modeled by splines, the line gets simulated using the response matrices of the instrument, subtracted from the spectrum and the remaining signal is fitted by the splines.
+As a narrow line cannot be modeled by a small number of splines, the line gets simulated using the response matrices of the instrument, subtracted from the spectrum and the remaining signal is fitted by the splines.
 The sensitivity of this method has only been tested on simulated spectra.
 The simulations show in particular that the sensitivity is \emph{the lowest} in the range around 3.5~keV (with the exact value of systematic uncertainty not reported by the authors).
 It can be seen that the simulated line with $\sin^2(2\theta) = 7\times 10^{-12}$ is \emph{not recovered at all}, while the higher values of the mixing angle are recovered with about $\Delta \sin^2(2\theta) \approx 1.6\times 10^{-11}$ lower value (the negative residual in the spectrum propagated linearly).
-Thus, \emph{the lowest limit from~\cite{Boyarsky:14z} cannot be probed with this method.} In addition, the method of~\cite{Churazov:14} constructs the ``signal estimator'' by dividing an x-ray signal in each pixel by the expected DM signal.
+Thus, \emph{the lowest limit from~\cite{Boyarsky:2014jta} cannot be probed with this method.} In addition, the method of~\cite{Anderson:2014tza} constructs the ``signal estimator'' by dividing an x-ray signal in each pixel by the expected DM signal.
 The amount of DM in each pixel is roughly estimated by combination of two scaling relations (one is between stellar and halo masses,~\cite{Moster:10} and another concentration--mass relation~\cite{Prada:2011jf}) and it is not clear how strong is the systematic uncertainty from wrong DM estimates.
+Finally, the recovered continuum residuals shown in~\cite{Anderson:2014tza} indicate a large systematic uncertainty in the continuum that fluctuates up to levels of the signal, which should affect the claimed sensitivity.

-Ref.~\cite{2014arXiv1411.0050U} has searched for a line in four individual clusters, Perseus, Coma, Virgo, and Ophiuchus is deep Suzaku spectra.
+Ref.~\cite{Urban:2014yda} has searched for a line in four individual clusters, Perseus, Coma, Virgo, and Ophiuchus is deep Suzaku spectra.
 While they detect a line near 3.5~keV in Perseus, they do not detect a line in the other three clusters.
-Ref. ~\cite{2014arXiv1411.0050U} claims that this result is inconsistent with a DM interpretation, however, they do not provide sufficient analysis of uncertainties in DM densities of these clusters and therefore it is not clear, how robust this conclusion is.
+Ref.~\cite{Urban:2014yda} claims that this result is inconsistent with a DM interpretation, however, they do not provide sufficient analysis of uncertainties in DM densities of these clusters and therefore it is not clear, how robust this conclusion is.
+Moreover, the results of Ref.~\cite{Urban:2014yda} appear to be inconsistent with those reported in Refs.~\cite{Tamura:2014mta,Franse:2016dln}.